 - Optical fiber output.

-A specific software controls the whole system and processes the data acquired by the detectors in order to store it in an adequate format.
-This format is compatible with software used for further data analysis.
-With this software the system can be configured and calibrated.
+A specific software controls the whole system and processes the data acquired by the detectors to store it in an adequate format.
+This format is compatible with the software used for further data analysis.
+With this software, the system can be configured and calibrated.
 Acquisitions with a laser setup or a radioactive source setup can be carried out as well to demonstrate and visualize the operating principles of the silicon strip detector.
-The system is Plug and Play and can be used with Windows, Linux and MacOs.
+The system is Plug and Play and can be used with Windows, Linux, and macOS.

 Download Last Version

 This simple electronic equipment establishes the basis for an afordable and complete set of student laboratory experiments, illustrating the operation of a silicon microstrip detector with LHC readout electronics.
 The students can be introduced from very simple concepts to more complex studies.
 Here we summarize some examples of suggested exercises.